 AppSignal uses an "agent" to communicate with the AppSignal servers and instrument the hosts an application is running on.
 The host data is used in our host metrics feature.

-The agent is started by the language specific library and runs as a separate UNIX process on the application's host.
-The language library and agent communicate with each other through a UNIX socket using a C extension.
+The agent is started by the language-specific library and runs as a separate UNIX process on the application's host.
+The language library and agent communicate with each other through a UNIX socket using an extension.

 An API is an "Application Programming Interface".
-The term API is a very broad and is used in many ways.
-In the context of our documentation we refer to the AppSignal HTTP REST API when using "API".
+The term API is broad and is used in many ways.
+In the context of our documentation, we refer to the AppSignal HTTP REST API when using "API".

 The AppSignal API is a HTTP REST API which can be used to retrieve data from the AppSignal servers and augment the existing data with more information such as Markers.

-In order to connect with the AppSignal API it's necessary to authenticate yourself.
-Every user has their own API key to authenticate with AppSignal.
+To connect with the AppSignal API it's necessary to be authenticated.
+Every user has their API key to authenticate with AppSignal.

-Your own API key can be found on your user profile.
+Your API key can be found on your user profile.